hyperledger/fabric/docs/source/channel_update_tutorial.rst

 Because Org3 is not yet a member of the channel, we need to operate as the Org1 admin to fetch the channel config.
 Because Org1 is a member of the channel, the Org1 admin has permission to fetch the channel config from the ordering service.
+Issue the following commands to operate as the org1 admin.

 .. code:: bash